Shrimp Fried Rice Bowl

 Storage & Make-Ahead

-Cooked fried rice can be refrigerated in an airtight container for up to 3 days.
-To reheat it, use a hot wok or skillet with a small splash of water and a drizzle of soy sauce, tossing constantly over high heat for 2 to 3 minutes.
-This restores much of the original texture and revives the flavor far better than microwaving.
+Cooked fried rice can be refrigerated for up to 3 days.
+To reheat it, use a very hot, dry wok or skillet with a small splash of water, tossing the rice vigorously for 2 to 3 minutes.
+This helps bring back some of the fried texture while reheating the grains without steaming them.

 Frequently Asked Questions